 - The composite of severity and likelihood used to rank risk;

-- Is generally spoken in the context of, “The risk of [something bad].”
+- Generally spoken in the context of, “The risk of [something bad].”

-- Some organizations will define levels of likelihood in terms or probability;
+- Some organizations will define levels of likelihood in terms of probability;

-- Other organizations will define levels of likelihood in terms of number of occurrences; and
+- Other organizations will define levels of likelihood in terms of the number of occurrences; and

 - Different levels of likelihood will be different as well, such as:

-- Company A that defines low likelihood as one occurrence in 2000 operations; but
+- Company A defines low likelihood as one occurrence in 2000 operations; but

 - Company B defines low likelihood as one occurrence in 1000 operations.